python-greenlet/greenlet/docs/greenlet.rst

     or currently executing.

 ``g.gr_context``
-    The `contextvars.Context` in which ``g`` will run.
-This is writable, and can be set to ``None`` to cause the greenlet to start or resume execution in a new, empty context.
-This attribute only exists on Python versions that have the `contextvars` module (3.7 and later).
+    The :class:`contextvars.Context` in which ``g`` will
+    run.
+Writable; defaults to ``None``, reflecting that a greenlet starts execution in an empty context unless told otherwise.
+(When any :class:`~contextvars.ContextVar` is set within the greenlet, such that the context is no longer empty, a new :class:`~contextvars.Context` is created to store its value, and the ``gr_context`` attribute is updated accordingly.)
+This attribute only exists on Python versions that natively support the `contextvars` module (3.7 and later).

 ``g.dead``
     True if ``g`` is dead (i.e., it finished its execution).